-The OHRC understands both gender identity and gender expression as protected grounds.
+The Canadian Human Rights Act understands both gender identity and gender expression as protected grounds.
+The United Nations resolutions also protect gender identity.

 It is on the grounds of gender identity and gender expression that your organization is able to support and protect gender non-conforming people as well as people who identify as trans.
-Where gender identity protects everyone from discrimination based on their trans identity, gender expression protects everyone's right to express their gender freely.
+Whereas gender identity protects everyone from discrimination based on their trans identity, gender expression protects everyone's right to express their gender freely.